mendix/docs/content/apidocs-mxsdk/mxsdk/projects-metamodel.md

 ### 1.2 Project Documents

-Project-level documents describe project security, project settings, app navigation (for the different modes of navigation) and translations of the texts in your app.
+Project-level documents describe project security, app settings, app navigation (for the different modes of navigation) and translations of the texts in your app.

 #### 1.2.1 Graphical Overview